project-chip/zap/README.md

 - Official release:
   Verified builds with dedicated Zigbee test suites.
-  The release name format is "vYYYY.DD.MM"
+  The release name format is `vYYYY.DD.MM`
 - Pre-release:
   Builds with the latest features and are NOT verified with dedicated Zigbee test suites.
-  The release name format is "vYYYY.DD.MM-nightly"
+  The release name format is `vYYYY.DD.MM-nightly`

 ### Source code